julienhamonic/julienhamonic.github.io/about.md

 - MS EE (Electrical Engineering), ENSEA

-When he isn't not discussing the Blockchain with his twin brother Pascal (aka cryptog) with whom he has co-founded all his enterprises, he can usually be found on the [NuBits forum](https://discuss.nubits.com/) to which he is providing a [voting data feed](https://discuss.nubits.com/t/crypto-coiners-nu-data-feeds/3138), or outdoors enjoying the sun with his family.
+When he is not discussing the Blockchain with his twin brother Pascal (aka cryptog) with whom he has co-founded all his enterprises, he can usually be found on the [NuBits forum](https://discuss.nubits.com/) to which he is providing a [voting data feed](https://discuss.nubits.com/t/crypto-coiners-nu-data-feeds/3138), or outdoors enjoying the sun with his family.

 ### Contact me